Antipasto Skewers Recipe & How to Choose Wine Pairings

 They’re a fun finger food for picnics or summer BBQs (I mean, who wouldn’t love meat and cheese on a stick!).
 And you can play around with the patterns and change up the ingredients depending on what you have.

-Just keep some small wooden skewers like these on hand so you’ll have them at the ready whenever you need them.
+Just keep some small wooden skewers on hand so you’ll have them at the ready whenever you need them.

 Wine Pairings with Antipasto Skewers